Poisoning of Sergei and Yulia Skripal: Russian state media

 The prominent Russian television hosts' warnings to Russians living in the UK were echoed by a similar direct warning from a senior member of the Russian Federation Council, Andrey Klimov, who said: "It's going to be very unsafe for you."

 Claims made by Russian media were fact-checked by UK media organisations.

 An interview with two men claiming to be the suspects named by the UK was aired on RT on 13 September 2018 with RT editor Margarita Simonyan.
 They said they were ordinary tourists who had wished to see Stonehenge, Old Sarum, and the "famous ...
 123-metre spire" of Salisbury Cathedral.
 They also said that they "maybe approached Skripal's house, but we didn't know where it was located," and denied using Novichok, which they had allegedly transported in a fake perfume bottle, saying, "Is it silly for decent lads to have women's perfume?
 The customs are checking everything, they would have questions as to why men have women's perfume in their luggage."
 Although Simonyan avoided most questions about the two men's backgrounds, she hinted that they might be gay by asking, "All footage features you two together ...
 What do you have in common that you spend so much time together?"
 The New York Times interpreted the hint by noting that "The possibility that Mr. Petrov and Mr. Boshirov could be gay would, for a Russian audience, immediately rule out the possibility that they serve as military intelligence officers."

-On 22 August 2022, the editor-in-chief of Kremlin-backed RT network, Margarita Simonyan appeared to suggest that Russia was involved in the 2018 poisoning of former spy Sergei Skripal, “I am sure we can find professionals willing to admire the famous spires in the vicinity of Tallinn” being seen as a reference to agents claiming they were sightseeing in Salisbury.
+On 22 August 2022, the editor-in-chief of Kremlin-backed RT network, Margarita Simonyan, appeared to lend support to the suggestion that Russia had been involved in the poisoning, with her remark "I am sure we can find professionals willing to admire the famous spires in the vicinity of Tallinn" – seen as a reference to the agents' claims that they were sightseeing in Salisbury.